marella/chatdocs/README.md

 > **Note:** When you change the embeddings model, delete the `db` directory and add documents again.

-### C Transformers
+### CTransformers

-To change the C Transformers GGML model, add and change the following in your `chatdocs.yml`:
+To change the CTransformers (GGML/GGUF) model, add and change the following in your `chatdocs.yml`:

 ```yml
 ctransformers: